karstenBehrendt/unsupervised_llamas/README.md

 All contributions are welcome, e.g. sample scripts in different machine learning frameworks.
 You can even change the [website's code](https://github.com/karstenBehrendt/benchmarks_website/tree/master/benchmarks/llamas)

+## Errors and Suggestions
+In case you encounter any issues with the data or scripts, please create an issue ticket, create a PR, or send me an email.
+For questions about training deep learning approaches for lane marker detection or segmentation in the different frameworks, please checkout Stackoverflow.
+You can reach me at "llamas" + the at sign since this is an email + kbehrendt.com.

 ## Starter Code
-Make sure to check the label_file_scripts/label_file_scripts.py for loading and using the annotations.
+Make sure to check the label_scripts/label_file_scripts.py for loading and using the annotations.
 There exist a few sample use-cases and implementations.

 The simple_baseline folder contains a simplistic baseline approach in Tensorflow which is supposed to be easy to understand.

 The deeplab folder offers some scripts to train deeplab models for the unsupervised LLAMAS dataset.

 All results for the leaderboards are calculated based on scripts in the evaluation folder.

 ## Video